MilanGrujicic/MilanGrujicic/README.md

 - 🔭 I’m currently working on ...
 Brazil states game
 - 🌱 I’m currently learning ...
 Python and Robot framework
-- 👯 I’m looking to collaborate on ...
-QA testing and automation testing
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/milan-grujicic-20ba05110/)
 - ⚡ Fun fact: ...
 There are 32 muscles in a cat's ear